sbjos/LMS_Codecamp/Design Document.md

 - As a Reviewer I want to be able to see the 4 most recent `Submitted` assignments and click on `view all` for a list of all-of-the submitted assignments.
 - As a Reviewer I cannot have more than 10 assignments that are `In review`.

+## Handling:
-### Backend Handling:
+### Assignment handling
 - For assignments that are in `Submited` status, the backend handles the status change on the learner's side.
 - For assignments that are being reviewed by the reviewer, the status change is handled by the frontend based on if the assignment needs to be in a `Completed` or `In review` status.

+### Time management
+- The backend converts the Local time to UTC and saved to the database.
+- The frontend will receive that time in UTC and convert it to the user's local time.

 ## Technology Stack
 - **Frontend:** React JS